 The Winner Is…

-The folding fire escape ladder is a clear winner of the two, mainly due to its durability and reliability.
-If you live in a building full of people, a rope ladder is not a great choice as most people would be even scared to step foot on it.
-Rope ladders are always swinging and don’t maintain a stationary position compared to a fixed folding ladder.
+The folding or telescoping fire escape ladder is a clear winner in terms of durability and reliability, and for multi-tenant buildings greater than 3-4 stories.
+If you live in a building full of people, rope ladders are not a good choice because they cannot evacuate a large number of people at once.
+Rope ladders swing and don’t maintain a stationary position compared to a fixed folding ladder, making them potentially dangerous.